mpolyak/blackjack/README.md

 ```
 Simulation
 ==========
-There are certain assumption built in to the simulation in regards to the rules used in playing Blackjack.
+There are certain assumption built in to the simulation in regards to the rules used for playing Blackjack.

-* Dealer will hit on a hard 16 and below or on a soft 17.
+* Dealer will hit on a hard 16 and below, or on a soft 17.
 * Aces may be re-split up to four times.
-* Double-down on dealt cards only with specific hands unique to each playing strategy.
+* Double-down on 2 cards only with set hands unique to each playing strategy.
 * Surrender is not allowed.
 * Dealer peeks for Blackjack.
 * Blackjack payout is 6/5.